microsoft/azure-health-data-services-toolkit/samples/BlobChannel/README.md

 - Using the .NET Core CLI

-    Run the following command from the directory that contains this sample:
+    Navigate to `samples\BlobChannelSample` directory and run the following command:

     ```bash
-    dotnet BlobChannelSample\bin\Debug\net6.0\BlobChannelSample.dll
+    dotnet run
     ```

 ## Usage Details